• Home

 Adu Puli Attam

-Adu Puli Attam is a traditional strategic board game that symbolically represents the age-old struggle between tigers and goats.
-This is a strategy-based hunt, with asymmetric power.
-There are two players in this board game.
-One player gets three tigers while the other controls the flock of fifteen goats.
+Adu Puli Attam is a traditional strategic board game that represents the contest between tigers and goats.
+It is an asymmetric strategy game in which one side controls three tigers and the other controls fifteen goats.

 Origin

-The image below is an old inscription on stone.
+The image below shows an old stone inscription of the game layout.

-The game is played between two players or teams: One controls three tigers (Puli), and the other controls fifteen goats (Adu).
+This game is played between two sides.
+One side controls three tigers, while the other controls fifteen goats placed on a board made of intersecting lines and points.

 The Setup